Toble007/COVID-19_CS_5010_Project/Final Report.md

 ## COVID Case Data

 To supplement our vaccine data, we needed the actual COVID-19 case data as well; this is updated daily and can be downloaded from https://ourworldindata.org/covid-cases?country=IND~USA~GBR~CAN~DEU~FRA.
 Spanning 59 fields and 215 countries, a couple take-aways are immediately apparent: there are quite a few countries which have reported COVID 19 cases and are yet to implement a vaccine program, and the breadth of data here indicates the likelihood of non-COVID fields.
+Sure enough, there are a number of potential infection predictors, including but not limited to: population size, median age, and average life expectancy.
+Predictors that are directly related to COVID's spread and potency, like cardiovascular deaths, handwashing facilities, and prevalence of diabetes, complement our COVID-specific metrics like daily cases reported, daily deaths reported, and daily tests conducted.
+Unfortunantely, a number of fields, like patients in ICU, number of smokers, etc, have a paucity of countries represented and, as a result, can only be effectively modeled for a subset of countries.

+The data has observations from as early as 1/1/2020, which is nearly a full year's worth of data more than our vaccine data.
+Assuming the dataset's reported numbers are roughly as accurate as our vaccine numbers, we would assume that the increased number of observations would help us to train our models more effectively

 We have fields like country, country code, date, daily cases, daily deaths, total cases, etc.
 We also have some boiler-plate demographic data